-A total of 66 special-status plant species were determined by the literature review to potentially occur within the BSA.
+A total of 66 special-status plant species were determined by the literature review (CNDDB 2015 a-c; CNPS 2015) to potentially occur within the BSA.
 Their habitat description, status, and potential for occurrence within the BSA are provided in Table 2 at the end of this section.
 Potential for occurrence was based on habitat, elevation, soil, and proximity to known recorded occurrences of a species.